 Fireworks Safety Talk

 We all look forward to holiday weekends to spend time with family and friends.
 The 4th of July weekend is no exception.
-The holiday is often celebrated with barbeques, swimming, alcohol, and the main attraction- fireworks.
+The holiday is often celebrated with barbecues, swimming, boating, alcohol, and the main attraction- fireworks.
 While many of us look forward to this holiday weekend, it is a weekend that results in many hospitalizations- including many firework-related injuries.

 Fireworks are a staple of the 4th of July festivities for most Americans.
 They are inherently dangerous on their own, but when mixed with alcohol or when handled by children the dangers greatly increase.
 According to the Consumer Protection Safety Commission (CPSC), almost 12,000 people were taken to the emergency room for fireworks-related injuries in 2015.
 The majority of these injuries are sustained around the 4th of July holiday weekend.